Jason2866/pioarduino-core-installer/README.rst

 A standalone installer for `pioarduino Core` using modern Python packaging tools.

-**Important:** The installer checks the Python versions (3.10 - 3.13) and uses `uv` to install pioarduino core and Python 3.13 when no compatible Python was found.
+**Important:** The installer checks the Python versions (3.10 - 3.13) and uses `uv` to install pioarduino core and Python 3.13 when no compatible Python was found from the installer.

 Features
 --------